thumbnail image

 Section image

-Waves of Change: An Outer Banks Story
+Waves of Change: An Outer Banks Story About Climate Change

 Diane and Jack visit Cape Hatteras and notice the beach is smaller and the water closer.
 Their mom explains climate change—how greenhouse gases warm the Earth, melt ice, raise sea levels, cause erosion, and make storms stronger.
 She shares ways kids can help, like saving energy, walking or biking, reducing plastic, cleaning up trash, and planting dune grass.
 Inspired, the children clean the beach and teach others.
 The book ends with Outer Banks facts and a quiz showing why eco-friendly choices help protect the planet.